edgio-docs/edgio-docs/guides/next.md

 The `withXDN` plugin ensures that your app is bundled properly for running on the XDN, and `withServiceWorker` provides a service worker based on `sw/service-worker.js`.

-If you are running Next.js 10 or above, you will need to use webpack5.
+Webpack 5 is required for Next.js 10 or above.

 ```js
 // next.config.js